microsoft/ebpf-for-windows/docs/RingBuffer.md

     // … Do record handling here …
   }
   // 3 cases for err:
-  // 1) Ringbuf empty - Wait with epoll, or poll for !rb__empty(prod,cons).
+  // 1) Ringbuf empty - Wait on handle, or poll for !rb__empty(prod,cons).
-  // 2) Record locked - Wait with epoll, or spin/poll on header lock bit.
+  // 2) Record locked - Wait on handle, or spin/poll on header lock bit.
   // 3) Corrupt record or consumer offset - Break (could flush to continue reading from next good record). if (err!=E_EMPTY && err!=E_LOCKED) {
     // … log error …